-If Messianic Jews in Israel are believers in Jesus, why don’t they call themselves Christians?
+If Messianic believers in Israel are believers in Jesus, why don’t they call themselves Christians?
 That’s a very good question with an equally good answer.
 Let’s begin with definitions.

 Paul grew up in a Jewish family in New York.
 He subsequently came to a living faith in Messiah Yeshua (Christ Jesus) and has sought to help American Christians understand the biblical promises of God, the relevance of Israel (both ancient and modern), and the critical importance of Jewish-Gentile unity in Jesus.